jsoverson/preprocess/README.md

 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using jshint

 ## Release History
+ - 2.4.0 Added hidden by default configuration blocks for js (via @mallowigi, #40).
  - 2.3.1 Fixed @echo and @exec directives to allow `-` and `*` characters (fixes #21, #45, #51), fixed @exec with multiple params (fixes #54).
  - 2.3.0 Added support for @include-static
  - 2.2.0 Added support for @foreach and @extend